feature-image

 Imago

-It’s not that Mac Jones had a poor 2025 season.
-Quite the opposite, actually.
+It’s not that Mac Jones had a poor 2025 season, quite the opposite, actually.
 The San Francisco 49ers’ backup quarterback helped keep the team steady when Brock Purdy went down.
-Still, that performance naturally raises a question: Could the Niners trade Jones in 2026 so he can start elsewhere?
-It’s not a wild idea.
-But according to The Athletic’s Dianna Russini, San Francisco isn’t leaning that way.
+Still, that performance raises a question of whether the Niners trade Jones in 2026 so he can start elsewhere.
+But according to The Athletic’s Dianna Russini, San Francisco has a decision on the matter.

 Watch What’s Trending Now!